nguyensjsu/fa18-202-tech-warriors/Gameofwarriors/jainsupriya_SprintJournal.md

 What do I plan to do this week:
-1)Continue implementation of observer pattern 2)Continue implementation of scores/ levels and coins collected.
+1) Continue implementation of observer pattern 2)Continue implementation of scores/ levels and coins collected.

 What blockers do I have: -NA